• Skip to primary navigation

 At least it wasn’t purposely stolen (like my grandma did with this Blue Cheese Vinaigrette Dressing Recipe).

-This tasty homemade hot apple cider SCREAMS fall to me.
+This tasty homemade hot apple cider SCREAMS autumn to me.
 It makes the whole house smell amazing while it cooks away on the stove-top.

 It’s sweet with a touch of seasonal spice and is absolutely perfect on a crisp fall or winter day.

-This Hot Apple Cider with apple juice is also great for parties since it serves about 16 (½ cup) portions.
+This quick apple cider with apple juice is also great for parties since it serves about 16 (1/2 cup) portions.
 And trust me, this is meant to be sipped and enjoyed, not guzzled.

 While, of course, you can spike this recipe, it’s non-alcoholic and great for kids!
 Mine love how sweet it is and it is one of those drinks you will crave!